Jeff Coopwood: Star Trek and Star Wars voicework

 His work has included stage, television, film, commercials, broadcasting, and a significant body of work doing voice-overs in television and feature films.
-He has been an Emmy nominee for his voice-over work and a member of the Academy of Television Arts & Sciences.
+He was nominated for a Primetime Emmy award for his voice-over work on the TNT television feature, Percy & Thunder, starring James Earl Jones and Courtney B. Vance.
+He is also a member of the Television Academy, formerly known as the Academy of Television Arts & Sciences.

 Coopwood is one of the few performers to list work on both the Star Wars and Star Trek franchises among his credits.
 His most notable voiceover work includes voicing the role of the Borg, in the film Star Trek: First Contact.
 His voice was used for the film's Borg speech ending with the now iconic line, "Resistance is futile."
 His performance was digitally layered through multiple original takes to create the unique "Borg" effect.

 He was also the voice of Captain Panaka in four Star Wars videogames: Star Wars: Episode I - The Phantom Menace; Star Wars: Galactic Battlegrounds, Star Wars: Obi-Wan and in addition to playing the role in Star Wars: Episode I: Battle for Naboo, he also voiced the game's narrator.